-Eels are small, ray-finned fish best known for their elongated, worm-like bodies.
+Eels are small, ray-finned fishes best known for their elongated, worm-like bodies.
 They belong to the order Anguilliformes, which comprises approximately 800 species, 19 families, and 111 genera.

 Appearance

-Another important fact that can help you distinguish eel from other fish is that they don’t have pelvic and pectoral fins.
+Another important feature is that they don’t possess pelvic and pectoral fins.
 Instead, each has a dorsal, anal, and caudal fin around the tail tip.

 Diet